-I used to be very skeptical of how a measly bodyweight program could benefit me, who’s been lifting weights and building up strength in the gym for aeons.
+I used to be very skeptical of bodyweight programs and questioned whether they truly could benefit me, someone who’s been lifting weights and building up strength in the gym for seemingly aeons now.
 What can I say, I’m a total gym bro at heart.
 I get my iron needs by lifting it.

 However, I knew I had to adapt my fitness to be viable anywhere if I was going to travel.
-Regular access to the gym would be unreliable, but lean on travel-friendly bodyweight workouts would not.
-I could’ve come up with some workouts myself, but I had my friend JC Deen help me construct my program, to use with minimal equipment.
-I told him that I’d have access to my suspension trainers (which are a must, by the way) and that I didn’t want to spend a whole lot of time working out.
+Regular access to the gym would be unreliable, so I came to lean on travel-friendly bodyweight workouts, provided by personal trainer and my friend JC Deen.
+I told him I’d have access to minimal equipment, at least my suspension trainers (which are a must, by the way), and that I didn’t want to spend a whole lot of time working out.

 A Bodyweight Program I Can Get Behind